pragnyanramtha/lecture/Isolation.md

 Real growth happens when you lock in.

-When look back into my life, when first went to inter college, I was dumb af, had zero confidence.
+When i look back into my life, when first went to inter college, I was dumb af, had zero confidence.
 And failed in the first weekly exams.